 1. Budget ahead for your course fees

-Studying in Australia can be expensive, depending on where you study and which subjects you choose.
+Studying in Australia can be expensive, and costs can vary depending on where you study and which subjects you choose.
 The key to success is to budget ahead of time and make sure you're aware of any costs associated with your course.
-Your family might be able to give you a helping hand with finances, but some international organisations, international scholarships, international student loans, and private Australian organisations can also be a way of financing your studies.
+Your family might be able to give you a helping hand with finances, and some international organisations, international scholarships, international student loans, and private Australian organisations can also be a way of financing your studies.

 2. Look for part-time jobs to help with the cost of living in Australia

-The cost of living in Australia can be high, especially in cities.
-Depending on your visa requirements, you may be able to work part-time while you study – which means you can earn money for your day-to-day living costs, gain valuable experience in the working world, and improve your spoken English.
+The cost of living in Australia can be high, especially in capital cities.
+Depending on your visa requirements, you may be able to work part-time while you study – to help cover your day-to-day living costs, gain valuable experience working in Australia, and improve your spoken English.

 3. Be prepared for the weather in Australia

-For some international students, the climate in Australia may take some getting used to, as the Australian seasons are opposite to those in Europe, North America and East Asia.
-The climate in Australia varies widely depending on the state and area, as Australia consists of a variety of environments – from beaches to rainforests, and from snowcapped mountains to dry desert.
+The Australian seasons are opposite to those in Europe, North America and East Asia, so for some international students, the climate in Australia may take some getting used to.
+The environment and climate in Australia varies greatly depending on the state and area, from beaches to rainforests, and from snow-capped mountains to dry desert.

 4. Choose the right student accommodation

-Where you decide to live while you study will have a huge impact on your time in Australia.
-Some international students live off-campus, either through homestay programs, hostels, or rental properties.
+Where you decide to live while you study will have a big impact on your time in Australia.
+Some international students live off-campus, through either homestay programs, hostels, or rental properties.
 However, some Australian universities provide their students with housing options, which gives international students a great opportunity to socialise with Australian students during their studies.

 5. Look into transport options for getting around

 Australia is an extremely large country, making transportation very important.
 Flying is often a good option for travelling long distances, with frequent services between major cities.
-It’s often possible to pick up a good deal online, especially if you’re flexible with dates and times.
+It’s often possible to find a good deal online, especially if you’re flexible with dates and times.

-Driving can be a cheaper option if you have access to a car.
+Driving can be a convenient and potentially cheaper option if you have access to a car.
 If you don’t, there are car share options in most major cities.
-In Australia, road rules and licensing laws are set by each state.
+Australian road rules and licensing laws are set by each state.
 Depending on where you live, you may be able to drive with an overseas or international driver's licence when you first arrive, but you’ll need to check how much time you have before you need to switch to an Australian licence.

-Within the major cities, the cheapest way to get around can often be by bus, train, ferry or tram.
+Within major cities, the cheapest way to get around is by the public bus, train, ferry or tram.
 Each state has its own tap on, tap off ticketing system, which you can preload with money or link to your bank account.

-6. Open a student bank account before you leave
+6. Open a student bank account before you arrive

-CommBank lets you open a bank account up to 3 months before you arrive.
-You can open an Everyday Account with Student Options online in around 5 minutes, and get your bank details straight away.
+CommBank lets you open a bank account up to 14 days before you arrive.
+You can easily open an Everyday Account with Student Options online.

-Although you can transfer money into your account before you arrive, until you visit a branch to get an ID check, you won't be able to withdraw money from the account.
-Keep this in mind when you're organising things such as the bond for your new accommodation, or paying your University fees.
+Keep this in mind when you're organising things such as the bond for your new accommodation, or paying your university fees.

 7. Visit a CommBank branch when you arrive

-Visit a CommBank branch as soon as possible after you arrive to get an ID check and order your debit Mastercard®, which you can use in-store and online.
+Visit a CommBank branch as soon as possible after you arrive to provide identification documents and tax residency details.
+We can then order your debit Mastercard®, which you can use in-store and online in Australia and internationally.
 Your debit Mastercard will be sent to the Australian address that you give us.